giimiks/discord.js-commands/README.md

-# Nice commands for you Discord bot, ready to go
+# Nice commands for your Discord bot, ready to go